 Could you react quickly if someone near you suddenly collapsed from a heart attack?
 Nearly one-third of the student body at Waldport High School now know exactly what to do.

-More than 60 students were trained in CPR and basic first aid over the 2016-17 school year, thanks in part to a donation of two CPR training kits from Samaritan Heart & Vascular Institute.
+More than 60 students were trained in CPR and basic first aid over the 2016-17 school year, thanks in part to a donation of two CPR training kits from Samaritan Heart Center.

-The goal of the donation, said Kim Montagne, nurse practitioner at Samaritan Heart & Vascular Institute, is to increase the number of people trained in CPR.
+The goal of the donation, said Kim Montagne, nurse practitioner at Samaritan Heart Center, is to increase the number of people trained in CPR.

 “We often see patients who have survived because of CPR performed by a friend, family member or stranger.
 It’s a vital skill for everyone to know, and it only takes 20 minutes to learn,” Montagne said.